nadiarei/celo-js-tutorial/automated-cinema-ticket-nft-creation-celo.md

 }
 ```

-### Note.
-I recommend storing the keys in a separate secure file.
+> **_NOTE:_** I recommend storing the keys in a separate secure file.
 I saved it in a variable just for example, never do that in real projects.

 Let's output the result of the function to the console using the following code: